tomit4/professor_leonard/intermediate_algebra/README.md

 **LEFTOFF:**

-Video: Intermediate Algebra Lecture 7.5: Solving Rational Equations (Equations with Rational Expressions)
+Video: Intermediate Algebra Lecture 7.6: Using Proportions and Rational Methods in Problem Solving

 General Timestamp: 0:00